azer/delicious-surf/README.md

 Delicious Surf is a fork of Surf web browser customized for del.icio.us.
-It makes easier to access and organize your bookmarks on Delicious by giving you some shortcuts and keeping an offline copy.
+It makes fast and easier to access and organize your bookmarks on Delicious.

 Tested Platforms: Linux

 Dependencies: dmenu, libwebkit, xorg-prop, wget

 Install